-Since the inception of the Program in 1991, funding has been provided by Centrelink and previously by the Department of Social Security, to the Privacy Commissioner to facilitate monitoring of the operation of the Program.
-The allocation for the operating cost of this assistance in 2007-08 was \$372,976.
+Since the inception of the Program in 1991, funding has been provided by Centrelink and previously by the Department of Social Security, to the Office of the Privacy Commissioner to facilitate monitoring of the operation of the Program.
+The allocation for the operating cost of this assistance during the financial periods 2007-2010 was \$1.08 million.